 What is the most effective bed bugs treatment?

-The most effective bed bug treatment is to hire a professional pest control company.
+The most effective bed bug treatment is to hire a professional bed bug pest control company.
 An experienced pest control technician who has handled bed bug infestations will be able to spot and eradicate these pests most quickly and efficiently.

 Bed Bugs Facts & Myths

 - Bed bugs can’t get into hardshell suitcases!
-Not true – bed bugs will find their way into zippers and seams of any bag or suitcase.
+Not true – bed bugs will find their way into the zippers and seams of any bag or suitcase.

 - Sleeping bag liners prevent bed bug infestations!
 Nope, they don’t play a role at all.

 - High-class hotels don’t have bed bug infestations!
-The class of the hotel doesn’t matter, what matters is how the owners treat the bed bug issue.
+The class of the hotel doesn’t matter.
+What matters is how the owners treat the bed bug issue.